 Participants will learn about organizations that are effectively leveraging their brand purpose as a strategy to connect with their Hispanic audiences, and what we can do as PR/communications professionals to advance the inclusion of Hispanics in our respective organizations.

-This event will have a live SPANISH interpretation.
+This event has a live SPANISH interpretation.
 El evento contará con traducción en vivo en ESPAÑOL

 Andrea Gils, International marketing and communications Manager, University of Kentucky